NateSquared/Cube-Clicker-3DS/README.md

 ![Icon](iconx4.png)

-I made this game to learn the LÖVEPotion framework.
+I made this game to learn the LÖVE2D and LÖVEPotion frameworks, along with how to use GitHub.

 ## Controls